MED0001617343 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 Rebekah Langford (Registered Nurse)

-Julianne Kim (Patient Coordinator)
+Julianne Kim (FFS Patient Coordinator)

 CONSIDERATIONS IN FACIAL FEMINISATION SURGERY